egbdf333/egbdf333/README.md

 ## Hey Hey! 👋

-I'm Linus, a 3rd year student at SFU interested in Business and Computer Science!
-I'm currently grinding out my courses in hopes of securing a co-op one day.
+I'm Linus, a 4th year student at SFU interested in Business and Computer Science!
+I'm currently grinding out my courses in hopes of securing another co-op one day.
 Check out my socials below to learn more!

 ---